svavarkonn/MkDocs/docs/seeed.md

 ## IR sensor board

+A few times now I've wanted to have LEDs connected to every pin on a microcontroller in order to verify which pin is which, and to see if my code is outputting what I think it is.

-I used the IR phototransistor from the fab library twice, to represent both the IR emitter and the phototransistor.
+I used the IR phototransistor from the "fab" KiCAD library twice, to represent both the IR emitter and the phototransistor.
 For this board I'm using obsolete parts from the 2012 Fab Lab inventory that still work really well; the [OP280KT](https://www.digikey.com/en/products/detail/tt-electronics-optek-technology/OP280KT/1853375?s=N4IgTCBcDaIMwDYCsBaAjAFgOwAZ0oDsATEAXQF8g) IR emitter and the matched [OP580](https://www.digikey.com/en/products/detail/tt-electronics-optek-technology/OP580/768513?s=N4IgTCBcDaIMwDYCsBaAjGhZ0oHYBMQBdAXyA) phototransistor.
 They are have a more square shape than their modern counterparts, but I checked the datasheets and their footprints are close enough to what I have in the KiCAD library now.

 ![IR sensor schematic](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/assignments/images/week11/ir_sensor_schematic.jpg){: style="width:100%"}*My Xiao IR sensor schematic.*